Private Living Environments

 summer gatherings, quiet mornings, seasonal rituals,

-or moments of retreat and contemplation.
+or hours of retreat and contemplation.

 Through botanical architecture, sensory intelligence

-and a precise understanding of place,
+and a precise reading of place,

-these environments become sanctuaries of restoration
+these environments become quiet instruments of wellbeing —

 Arrival & Threshold Spaces